 What Happens When You Eat Spicy Food During Menstruation

 Is it good to eat spicy foods when a woman is going through her menstrual cycle?
 Unfortunately, due to insufficient studies or research, the answer is not scientifically conclusive.
 Depending on whom one speaks to on this topic, the forthcoming answers are wide and sometimes border on myths.
-One thing is for certain, no woman, especially in the over 40s group, can say to react to eating spicy foods during her menstrual cycle in the same manner as other women.
+One thing is for certain, no woman, especially in the over 40s group, can say they react to eating spicy food during menstruation cycle in the same manner as other women.

 Chinese Mindsets and Studies

 In Chinese Traditional Medicine(CTM) circles, the mindset is to basically stay away from spicy foods during menstrual cycles to successfully avoid painful periods and large blood clots from forming.

 A recent Chinese observational study, published in many medical journals revealed that people eating regular spicy foods had a lower risk of dying from cancer, ischemic heart disease, and respiratory disease.
 However, none of the observations admittedly proved that spicy foods were behind the lower chance of deaths, which was 10 percent to be exact.
 More vitally important, no test group was given to women exclusively to determine a possible menstrual factor.

 Chili peppers or other capsaicin-containing foods, and spices such as curry, onion, chili, ginger, garlic and turmeric, are all common spices found in many cultures and ethnic cuisines.

 Some Benefits of Eating Spicy Foods During Periods